t9kosa/sell-n-buy-stuff-online-API/README.md

 # sell-n-buy-stuff-online-API

-This is a REST API graded Exercise for a OAMK course, Building Cloud Integration that is a part of Advanced Studies of Software Development.
+This is a REST API graded Exercise for a Building Cloud Integration course, that is a part of Advanced Studies of Software Development.

 API design in human readable format can be found in https://exercise1oamk.stoplight.io/docs/sell-n-buy-usedstuff/YXBpOjIyNTkyNDMz-selln-buy-used-stuff.